 Fashion merchandising is a critical building block of a brand.
 Forbes discusses the increasing importance of branding and consumers' increased expectations of products and services.
 Brands will need to work hard to differentiate and stand for something meaningful, emotional, and important to consumers.

 What is fashion merchandising's role in establishing brand differentiators?
 Fashion merchandisers are responsible for how a brand is presented to the public - in stores and online.
 Online is new terrain for the fashion merchandiser.
 According the Forbes article, the consumer will use five or more online sources to facilitate one actual purchase decision, reducing reliance on traditional brick-and-mortar retail stores.
 A solid fashion merchandising degree program explores branding from all these angles.

 Shaundreka Hearne came to Southern New Hampshire University's online BS in Fashion Merchandising Management program enthusiastic about getting her own idea branded properly and off the ground.
-Hearne said SNHU gave her the confidence she needed to launch her brand and get noticed.
+Hearne said her degree gave her the confidence she needed to launch her brand and get noticed.
 The coursework in business law was most helpful to Hearne, who said, "It alleviated a lot of fear.
 As a startup, so many things can be confusing and to have the proper knowledge ... is comforting."

 Fashion merchandisers can also influence or even change the way a population feels about itself and the world around them.
 Newsweek cites research connecting what we buy to our moods.
 It can all start with an unintentional stroll past a store window.
 A burst of color and flattering shapes, the article's author observed, can change our state of mind.